 PetsRadar's pick of the best microchip cat flaps

-- Best value: SureFlap Microchip Cat Flap
+- Best value for those on a budget: SureFlap Microchip Cat Flap

 - Best option for gadget fiends: SureFlap Microchip Connect with Hub

-- Best for multi-cat households: SureFlap Dualscan
+- Best microchip cat flap for multi-cat households: SureFlap Dualscan

 - Best for bigger cats: SureFlap Microchip Pet Door